 increase in veterans funding in 30 years.
 It expands health care

-to an additional 500,000 veterans by 2013, implements
+coverage to an additional 500,000 veterans by 2013, implements

 technology that eases the transition from military care to veterans'